Online Course: AADE7 Self-Behaviors

 Recorded Webinar: Why a Patient Story Matters: Addressing Psychosocial Needs During Diabetes Education

 1.5 CE.
 90 minutes

 Even when diabetes educators are well-versed in the lifestyle components of DSMES, many struggle to identify and address the many social, emotional and mental barriers to diabetes self-management behaviors.
 Learn new behavior modification techniques to help you be more effective.

-AADE19 – Houston on August 9-12 – will have plenty of Behavioral Health-focused sessions to choose from, including one from Keynote Speaker Michael Harris who will focus on outcomes of psychosocial/behavioral interventions that were developed to target the social determinants of health and how they impact diabetes outcomes.
+AADE19 – Houston on August 9-12, 2019 – had plenty of Behavioral Health-focused sessions to choose from, including one from Keynote Speaker Michael Harris who will focus on outcomes of psychosocial/behavioral interventions that were developed to target the social determinants of health and how they impact diabetes outcomes.
 The conference is now over but recorded versions will be released in October.
 Please check back then.

 Shame and Diabetes: Practicing Resilience in a Culture of Weight Stigma, Disordered Eating and Healthism will help you understand that the focus of education doesn’t always have to be on weight shaming.
 This session will focus on how encouraging behavior change can really impact overall health.